anisdismail/ChemRxnSAGE/README.md

 ```
 ### Running in a Jupyter Notebook Environment
 You can also run the code in jupyter notebook.
-Details about setting up your own workflow in jupyter notebook can be found in the notebooks provided.
+Details about setting up your own workflow in Jupyter Notebook can be found in the notebooks provided.
 Check the demo notebook for general usage.

 <!-- CONTRIBUTING -->
 ## Contributing